stLoiz/react-redux-advance-sample/README.md

 * Remove: it removes the result from the state results

 Specifically in a technical perspective:
-* Adds a midlware simple logger
+* Adds a middleware simple logger
 * Adds Redux DevTools configuration
-* Creates action creators
+* Creates action creators and reducers
-* Handles asychronous code by using the middlware package called [thunk] (https://github.com/reduxjs/redux-thunk)
+* Handles asynchronous code by using the middleware package called [thunk] (https://github.com/reduxjs/redux-thunk)
 * Structures the reducers and actions folder as it can be implemented in bigger projects

 ## To run the project